13 FAQs About Entering Car Shows

 Yes!
 Prepping your vehicle for an upcoming show (and for classic car shipping if you’re traveling to a faraway show) is about more than just pulling off the cover and giving it a wax.
 Cleaning and detailing your car’s exterior and interior are important, but think about how many car shows you’ve attended where the cars were displayed with their hoods up.

 Make sure you also take some cleaning supplies to the show with you if you’re driving there or using open transport classic car shipping.
-That way, you can wipe off any road dust or other debris from the trip so it looks pristine at the show.
+That way, you can wipe off any road dust or other debris from the trip so your vehicle looks pristine at the show.

-What else do I need to do to get my classic car ‘show ready’?
+What else should I do to get my classic car show ready?

 If your vehicle is in perfect condition, a very thorough cleaning is all it will need.
 But if you’re still in the process of restoring your classic car, now is the time to focus on getting it up to show standards.
 Do you have the space you need to complete your restoration?
 The ideal amount of workspace is a two-car garage because your car can be stored indoors in one half while you use the other half to work and store tools.